Ash Center for Democratic Governance and Innovation The Transparency Policy Project

 February 2009

-The Book is reviewed in Political Science Quarterly
+Full Disclosure is reviewed in Political Science Quarterly

 November 2008

 Jay Shimshack reviewed the book in Political Science Quarterly.
 In his comments he says that he suspects the book, "...is destined to become the definitive book in the area, and [he] recommend[s] it to academics commencing or conducting disclosure research, policymakers considering or refining information programs, and decision makers concerned about the impact of transparency on the organizational bottom line."
-A full copy of his comments made be ordered here
+A full copy of his comments made be ordered here.

 Archon Fung delivers talk in Berlin